terminalnode/sway-vim-syntax/README.md

 ### File type detection

 There is no specific extension for sway config file.
-For auto detection, the recommended method is to rename your file to something like:

-+ .config/sway/*
+For auto detection, put the file in a folder structure ending in .config/sway (I suggest ~/.config/sway).
+Note that you can have multiple files in this folder if you wish to split your config into different files and use `include` to import them.

 ## Installation instructions